 Visit The Tea Gardens

 The most beautiful part of being in this quaint town is exploring its infamous tea gardens.
-Strolling through the flourishing slopes of the tea garden will definitely leave you yearning for a hot cup of tea.
-With their aromatic surroundings, dense green carpet and rolling hillsides, these tea gardens are a special retreat for tea lovers.
+Strolling through the flourishing slopes of the tea garden will leave you yearning for a hot cup of tea.
+With their aromatic surroundings, dense green carpets and rolling hillsides, these tea gardens are a special retreat for tea lovers.